 Body / Casing

-Pump body, which is also known as a casing.
+The pump body is also known as a casing.
 It is the largest component of the pump.
 It can be fabricated or made for the casting.
-Most pumps that you will see in the process plant have cast body.
-Forged or fabricated casing is used for special application pump where casting is difficult or costly.
+Most pumps that you will see in the process plant have cast bodies.
+Forged or fabricated casing is used for special application pumps where casting is difficult or costly.

 Body host all other components of the pump.
 It will also provide the passage for fluid.
 The volute design of the body helps in increasing the pressure head by converting energy.